 The Sea We Make/Lamer Nou Fer + Seeded

-The Sea We Make/Lamer Nou Fer generates aesthetic experiences to bear witness to shifts caused by climate change.
+This series of projects generates aesthetic experiences to bear witness to shifts caused by climate change.
 The projects began from a consideration to the failing lagoon ecology that surrounds the African island of Mauritius as an indicator of grave impacts.
-Ocean acidification and other environmental impacts are rapidly destroying the corals, which is the basis of the lagoon ecosystem.
+Ocean acidification and other environmental factors are rapidly destroying the corals, which is the basis of the lagoon ecosystem.
 These impacts are primarily caused by the overuse of fossil fuels, of which the US is one of the greatest contributors.

-Since the inception of this project, I have worked closely with local activist Stefan Gua.
-With his help, I have been conducting interviews, collecting and producing imagery and generating partnerships with local and international experts to garner better understanding.
+Since the inception of this project, I worked closely with local activist Stefan Gua.
+With his help, I conducted interviews, collected and produced imagery and generated partnerships with local and international experts to garner better understanding.
 I also worked the Le Morne Heritage Trust whose staff was able to connect me with the local and more historically grounded methods of fishing from the Southern areas of the island.

-To address this complex problem, I produced a performance work entitled Seeded in July 2016.
+Second, I produced a performance work entitled Seeded.
 On the coast of Mauritius, I planted 35 mangrove trees as a symbolic act against climate change.
 Mangroves are known for their high CO2 absorption abilities and symbiotic relationship to coral and juvenile fish.